What to Expect When Getting an MRI

 If you took a sedative for the scan, they might require you to rest there until it wears off.
 You will also need to have someone else drive you home.
 Otherwise, no special recovery care is required after an MRI scan.
 You can resume your normal activities and diet unless your doctor advises you differently.
 Your doctor may provide you with specific instructions following your scan, depending on your particular situation.

-Schedule an MRI Appointment With Envision Radiology
+Schedule an MRI Appointment With Envision Imaging

-To set up your appointment for an MRI, contact Envision Radiology.
+To set up your appointment for an MRI, contact Envision Imaging.
 Our providers are genuinely committed to enhancing your well-being and health through our hospitality and expertise.
 We ensure all of our patients have a special, memorable experience and are treated with the utmost respect.

 We make the timing and scheduling of your appointment as convenient as possible and provide our services in light-filled, elegant and comfortable offices.
 We also provide and maintain the most advanced and latest imaging technology, ensuring your MRI scan results are reliable and accurate.
 Contact our friendly and helpful staff today to schedule your appointment.